-The total amount of funds raised from investors in over 40 prior real estate programs as of December 31, 2016 was over \$400 million.
-These funds were invested in real estate with an aggregate cost, including debt and investments of joint venture partners, of over \$1 billion.
+The total amount of funds raised from investors in the 46 prior real estate programs as of December 31, 2015 was approximately \$427.9 million.
+These funds were invested in real estate with an aggregate cost, including debt and investments of joint venture partners, of approximately \$1.10 billion.
 In addition, one of these prior real estate programs originated a loan in the amount of \$3.1 million.
-The total number of investors in these prior real estate programs, collectively, is over 1,000.
+The total number of investors in these prior real estate programs, collectively, is more than 1,308.

-As of December 31, 2016, Moody I had raised approximately \$132 million, had invested approximately \$109 million of such offering proceeds in its current portfolio of twelve hotel properties and two notes receivable from related parties.
+As of December 31, 2015, Moody National REIT I had raised approximately \$124.1 million, had invested approximately \$80.6 million of such offering proceeds in its current portfolio of eleven hotel properties, its joint venture interest in a mortgage note and a note receivable from a related party.